 Throughout Garcia’s artistic career, she has explored sweeping and breathtaking designs that are identifiable as time-honored beacons rising up across her work.
 Such designs incorporate ancient and historic Puebloan motifs, including elements of nature, bird abstractions, and bands of repeating feathers—at once recognizable yet composed in manners that defy convention.
 She also explores fresh design sets that are not exactly prescribed themes found on Pueblo pottery: scallop shells, skull and crossbones, graffiti lettering, and a diverse repertoire of Chinese imagery.
 Her unique ability to create highly refined ceramic works with such rare variety and depth remains the cornerstone of her success—earning her the reputation as one of the most collectible living Pueblo potters of our day.

-Garcia’s pottery and sculpture can be found in numerous public collections across the country, including the Museum of Indian Arts and Culture, the Peabody Essex Museum in Salem, Massachusetts; the Rockwell Museum of Western Art, and the Smithsonian Institution’s National Museum of the American Indian.
+Garcia’s pottery and sculpture can be found in numerous public collections across the country, including the Museum of Indian Arts and Culture, the Peabody Essex Museum, the Rockwell Museum of Western Art, and the Smithsonian Institution’s National Museum of the American Indian.
 She was awarded First Place, Bronze, at the 2019 SWAIA Santa Fe Indian Market, and in 2018 she won First Place, Sculpture, at the Heard Museum Guild Indian Fair and Market.
 In both 2016 and 2012, she won the James R. Parks Trustees’ Purchase Award at the Masters of the American West, and both of those winning sculptures are now in the Autry Museum of the American West’s permanent collection.
 In 2008 she received the Governor’s Award for Excellence in the Arts in the state of New Mexico.
 Garcia has been featured in Art of the West, Cowboys & Indians, Native American Art, and in the book Spoken Through Clay: Native Pottery of the Southwest—The Eric S. Dinkins Collection.
 Works by Garcia and her sister, Autumn Borts-Medlock , are featured in the 2019 Yale University Art Gallery exhibition titled Pueblo Women's Ceramics from the Patti Skigen Collection.